microprediction/timemachines/FAQ.md

 Answer (C): It's as pure as the driven snow.
 Or as least as pure as "s".

+Answer (D): The caller can request conditional predictions easily.

 ### FAQ 2: What's with the z-curves and *r* parameter?

 The idea is that *any* black-box optimizer should be able to optimize *any* time-series model without a human providing interpretation of hyper-parameters.
 So we force skaters to expose at most a single scalar hyper-parmeter, but also supply suggested space-filling curves.
 This...